01 · Education & Civic

 Host the circle

-The piece runs as a fulldome show, gallery installation, or CAVE experience.
+The piece runs as a fulldome show, a gallery installation, or an immersive multi-wall room.
 Visitors leave their voice.
 Each showing keeps growing.

 FOR · COMMUNITY